 Scheduling for July 1 through December 31 shall commence on May 1 prior to the semester and continue until May 15.

-Time off shall be awarded during these times based on seniority as defined in this Agreement.
+Vacation days will be awarded in two phases.

+Phase 1: Each employee, by seniority, going from most senior to least senior, per shift assignment, will choose a maximum of two (2) consecutive normal duty shift days for vacation, according to the above said scheduling, until all members of the shift assignment have been able to choose.
+Once done, phase 2 will commence.

+Phase 2: Each employee, by seniority, going from most senior to least senior, per shift assignment, will choose the remainder of available vacation days they choose to take, according to the above said scheduling times.

 (b) Time off requests not scheduled during the above-mentioned period will be submitted in writing and approved by the Fire Chief or his/her designee prior to their occurrence, and will be based on Fire District work schedules and needs on a first come, first serve basis.

 15.4.
 Employees will be permitted to carry over one-half of their yearly vacation hours to the next fiscal year, with a cap placed at one and a half years total vacation hours at any given time.
-If an employee puts in for vacation in the last two (2) months of the fiscal year and they are denied their request.
-Having been denied their request, they have more vacation days than they can carry over.
-The employee will be given a six (6) month extension on those vacation days to use.
+If an employee requests vacation in the last two (2) months of the fiscal year and they are denied their request, they may have more vacation days than they are allowed to carry over.
+That employee will be given a six (6) month extension on those vacation days to use.

+TTA: 04-05-17

 15.5.
 Employees may elect to cash out vacation time and receive payment by check in lieu of taking time off for up to forty-eight (48) accrued vacation time hours.
 The employee shall notify the District of the number of hours to be sold back no later than May 5th of each year.
 Such cash out will be made on the June 1st payroll.

-15.6 Three employees may be on vacation or comp time at the same time, but only one employee may be off shift due to vacation and/or comp time from any shift.
+15.6 One employee at a time, per normal duty shift may be off due to vacation and/or comp time.
+Three employees total on separate shift assignments (A, B & C) may have vacation scheduled and be off concurrently.

 15.7.
 The District may cancel all or part of an employee’s scheduled time off if unforeseen emergency conditions require the affected employee to report to duty.
 In the event that the District cancels an employee’s scheduled vacation, the District shall be responsible for financially compensating this employee for any non-refundable vacation expenses so as to make the employee whole and without any financial loss resulting from such a cancellation.

+TA: 04-18-17

 16.0.
 Health and Life Insurance Benefits

 16.1.
 During the life of this Agreement, the District shall provide each single employee, employee with spouse, employee and child, or employee with family, as is applicable, with medical, hospital, major medical, prescription, and vision insurance plan at the set benefit level.
+Effective July 1, 2018, the District shall change to the PPO Plan II-A or one which is substantially equivalent or better (if the PPO Plan II-A is not available).

 16.2.
 During the life of this Agreement, the District shall provide each single employee, employee with spouse, employee and child, or employee with family, as is applicable, with a dental insurance plan at the set benefit level.